Women in Chad: Education

-Despite the government's efforts, overall educational levels remained low at the end of the first decade of independence.
-In 1971 about 99 percent of women over the age of fifteen could not read, write, or speak French, which at the time was the only official national language; literacy in Arabic stood at 7.8 percent.
-In 1982 the overall literacy rate stood at about 15 percent.
+Despite government's efforts, overall educational levels remained low at the end of the first decade of independence.
+In 1971, about 99 percent of women over the age of fifteen could not read, write, or speak French, which at the time was the only official national language; literacy in Arabic stood at 7.8 percent.
+In 1982, the overall literacy rate stood at about 15 percent.

 Major problems have hindered the development of Chadian education since independence.
 Financing for education has been very limited.
 Limited facilities and personnel also have made it difficult for the education system to provide adequate instruction.
-Overcrowding is a major problem; some classes have up 100 students, many of whom are repeaters.
-In the years just after independence, many primary-school teachers had only marginal qualifications.
+Overcrowding is a major problem, with some classes having up to 100 students, many of whom are repeaters.
+In the years just after independence, many primary school teachers had only marginal qualifications.
 On the secondary level, the situation was even worse.

-In 2004, 39.6 percent of children ages 5 to 14 years were attending school.
+In 2004, 39.6 percent of children aged 5 to 14 were attending school.
 Educational opportunities for girls are limited, mainly due to cultural traditions.
 Fewer girls enroll in secondary school than boys, primarily due to early marriage.
-In 1999, 54.0 percent of children starting primary school reached grade 5.
+In 1999, 54.0 percent of children who started primary school reached grade 5.

 Cultural Practices

-There is a wide range of cultural traditions practiced among the many ethnic groups within Chad.
+There is a wide range of cultural traditions among the many ethnic groups within Chad.

 Chebe

 Chebe powder is a hair-care product used by rural women of the Basara Arab ethnic group in Chad.
 It is made from ground up natural herbs and ingredients, some of which are derived from plants unique to the region.
 These Bassara Arab women use Chebe as a protective styling agent, and credit the product as the secret to their famously long and healthy hair.
-The ground-up powder is roasted and then mixed with hair oil or animal fat to hydrate the hair, and then applied liberally several times per month.
+The ground-up powder is roasted then mixed with hair oil or animal fat.
+It is applied liberally to hair several times per month, to hydrate it.
 The hair is then braided for further protection.
 The frequent Chebe application and hair-braiding is also a community bonding event for the women in these rural Basara groups.
 Some western beauty companies have used Chebe powder as a selling point in their hair-care products, but it is unclear whether or not these products contain genuine Chebe.